ndeadly/MissionControl/README.md

 ### Supported Controllers
  Currently, the following controllers are supported.
 If you have a third-party variant of one of the below, or a Bluetooth controller that isn't listed, consider submitting an issue with the controller details, including vid/pid, to request support.

-* __Nintendo Wii Remote + extensions (Nunchuck, Classic Controller, Classic Controller Pro)__*
+* __Nintendo Wii Remote + extensions (Nunchuck, Classic Controller, Classic Controller Pro)__
 * __Nintendo WiiU Pro Controller__
 * __Sony DualShock4 Controller__
-* __Microsoft Xbox One S Controller__**
+* __Microsoft Xbox One S Controller__*

-**Extension Controllers remain untested since I don't actually own any.
-Please report any issues.
-Motion Plus not currently supported.*
-***Not all Xbox One wireless controllers support Bluetooth.
+**Not all Xbox One wireless controllers support Bluetooth.
 Older variants use a proprietary 2.4Ghz protocol and cannot be used with the Switch.
 See [here](https://support.xbox.com/help/hardware-network/accessories/connect-and-troubleshoot-xbox-one-bluetooth-issues) for information on identifying the Bluetooth variant.*

 ### Requirements
 * Hackable Nintendo Switch running the latest [Atmosphère](https://github.com/Atmosphere-NX/Atmosphere/releases) CFW